jmcrego/MiNMT/README.md

-# Minimalistic Transformer implementation for Machine Translation using Pytorch
+# Minimalistic Transformer implementation using Pytorch for Neural Machine Translation

 ## Clients